gazaskygeeks/Coding-Foundations-course/coursebook/session-03/README.md

 CSS Pseudo-elements
 </h2>

-The **<span style='color: #7f8c8d; font-weight: bold'>CSS pseudo-element</span>** is a keyword with two colons preceding it to differentiate them from pseudo-classes, added to a selector and lets you style a specific part of the selected element.
+The **CSS pseudo-element** is a keyword with two colons preceding it to differentiate them from pseudo-classes, added to a selector and lets you style a specific part of the selected element.

 **_Syntax:_**